ITensor/website/docs/book/intro.md

     Index s1("site 1",2);

 The resulting Index s1 has a size, or bond dimension of 2.
-Upon creation it gets indelibly stamped with a unique internal ID number; all copies of s1 carry this same ID number.
-(The string "site 1" is only the name of this Index for printing purposes.)
+Upon creation it gets indelibly stamped with an internal ID number; all copies of s1 carry this same ID number.
+(The string "site 1" is the name of this Index only for printing purposes.)

 Since matching indices can be recognized by their ID, tensor contraction in ITensor